sanjana2110/Madhav-E-commerce-sales-dashboard/README.md

 ## Problem Statement

+Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India.

+### Steps followed

 Analyzed E-Commerce sales data, Created an interactive dashboard using power bi.

-### Steps followed

 - Step 1 : Load data into Power BI Desktop, dataset is a csv file.
 - Step 2 : Created interactive dashboard to track and analyze online sales data.